 Those that work in an office can spend upwards of 7 hours per day sitting in the same spot.
 This means that they are doing a lot of repetitive tasks and engaging in behaviours that may cause ergonomic injuries.

 In recent years, a greater emphasis has been put on ergonomic tools and accessories.
-Employees, managers, and business owners are all taking greater ownership over their own wellness in the workplace.
+Employees, managers, and business owners are all taking greater ownership of their wellness in the workplace.

-Since ergonomic injuries are one of the most common chronic injuries sustained in the office, finding the right tools and accessories to help improve office ergonomics is important.
-We’ve put together this list with some of the most popular products available in 2018.
+Since ergonomic injuries are one of the most common chronic injuries sustained in the office, finding the right tools and accessories to help improve office ergonomics is essential.
+We’ve put together this list with some of the most popular products available.

 As mentioned, office workers tend to spend a lot of time sitting throughout the day.
-This has actually become a very major health concern with some people even calling sitting the new smoking.
+This has become a critical health concern with some people even calling sitting the new smoking.

-This is why the sit/stand desk is so important for office ergonomics.
+This is why the sit/stand desk is so essential for office ergonomics.
 These desks allow employees to seamlessly move from sitting to standing without interrupting workflow or disturbing the people around them.